VedantBandre/Traffic-Flow-Predictor-App/README.md

   3. The Estimated Time to arrive
   4. The Average Speed of your commute

-The app was created with optimizing the routes from Dadar & Wadala Stations to Vidyalankar Institute of Technology, Wadala.
+The app was created with optimizing the travel routes of students, professors & staff members from Dadar & Wadala Railway Stations to Vidyalankar Institute of Technology, Wadala.